xlcnd/datafolder/README.rst

 the `data files` of your package and **access** them later.

-If you want to install some data files (conf, sqlite, csv, ...) to a place like the user's home directory and find it difficult with ``setuptools`` then here is some help.
+If you want to install some data files (conf, sqlite, csv, ...) to a place like the user's home directory and find it difficult with ``setuptools``, then here is some help.

    **WARNING**: this is pre-alpha software!!!

-First, lets make life easier and use some 'configuration by convention'.
+First, let's make life easier and use some 'configuration by convention'.

 I assume that (1) you have layout your project like::